JuliaAttic/QuDirac.jl/docs/func_op_def.md

 ```

 Finally, let's say I already have an operator-function defined, and want
 to represent it in a basis.
-For example, the Hadamard operator-function
+For example, take the Hadamard operator-function
 constructed in the previous section:

 ```julia